adkelley/javascript-to-purescript/tut08/README.md

 For a more formal definition of this and other algebraic terms, one of the most approachable tutorial series for functional programmers is from [Bartosz Milewski](https://bartoszmilewski.com).
 So, after you’ve run through my code examples below, and made some of your own, I encourage you to carve out some time each week to explore what he has to say on these topics.

 ### Not every semigroup gets a promotion
 Are there semigroups that don't have an identity element?
 You bet!
 In [Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06), I used my own, custom implementation of `First`, instead of [Data.Maybe.First](https://pursuit.purescript.org/packages/purescript-maybe/3.0.0/docs/Data.Maybe.First).
 My `First` semigroup in Tutorial 6 ignored every element within an append operation, except for the first argument, returning that element regardless.
-But what if the first argument was an empty array or list?
+But what if the first argument is an empty array or list?
 Well, that will just blow up in our faces because we don't have any value to return as our first argument.

 If you are skeptical (and you should be), then go back to the code in [Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06/src/Main.purs) and add the following to the `main` function.
 It's an attempt to log the result of appending an empty array with a non-empty one.
 You'll find that it won't even compile.
 ```haskell
 logShow $ (First null) <> (First [1])
 ```
 So, sadly, `First` from Tutorial 6 stays a semigroup because it doesn't have an identity element.
-The upside is, in contrast to JavaScript, that you're finding this out at compile time instead of run time where the stakes are much higher.
+The upside is, in contrast to JavaScript, that you are finding this out at compile time instead of run time where the stakes are much higher.

 But, what about `First` from the module `Data.Maybe.First`?
 You may recall I used this version in Tutorial 7.
-You'll find that the code below compiles and returns `(First (Just [1]))`.
+You will find that the code below compiles and returns `(First (Just [1]))`.
 ```haskell
 logShow $ (First Nothing) <> (First (Just [1]))
 ```
 Because this implementation of `First` has the identity element `Nothing`, it just earned its monoid badge - congratulations `First`!

 ##   Monoid usage and examples
 Monoids are useful because you can perform 'safe' operations with them.
-For example, let's say our code returns an empty list of the `Additive` type then, instead of blowing up, the value returned will be zero.
+For example, let's say our code returns an empty list of the `Additive` type.
+Then, instead of blowing up, the value returned will be zero.
 In summary, for the three monoids we've covered so far, `mempty` returns the following:

 ```haskell
   logShow $ mempty :: Additive Int -- (Additive 0)